widdix/aws-cf-templates/docs/vpc.md

 * `vpc/vpc-*azs.yaml` (**required**)
 * `vpc/vpc-ssh-bastion.yaml` (recommended)
 * `operations/alert.yaml` (recommended)

-## Limitations
-* Only one EC2 instance is managed by the ASG.
-In case of an outage the instance will be replaced within 5 minutes.

 # SSH bastion host/instance
 This template describes a **highly available** SSH bastion host/instance.
 SSH Port 22 is open to the world.
 You can enable the default ec2-user access protected by the referenced EC2 KeyPair.
 You can also enable personalized SSH access by using the IAM users and their configured public keys.
 Use `ssh -A user@ip` to enable forwarding of the authentication agent connection when connection to the bastion host.